July 2: A tie between two towering and inspiring Civil Rights leaders with tragically different stories—Thurgood Marshall and Medgar Evers.

 July 19: Rosalyn Sussman Yalow, the Nobel Prize-winning physician who worked her way up from stenography courses to become one of the most influential figures in American medicine and science.

-July 20: Cormac McCarthy, the contemporary American novelist whose works both engage with some of the darkest American narratives and histories and yet find, at times, hope for the nation and for humanity in our most enduring stories and identities.
+July 20: Cormac McCarthy, a novelist whose works both engage with some of the darkest American narratives and histories and yet find, at times, hope for the nation and for humanity in our most enduring stories and identities.

 July 21: A tie between two hugely distinct but equally talented and influential Modernist writers, Hart Crane and Ernest Hemingway.